Malpas Online Logo Link

 The site is provided free of charge in line with the Recreation Ground's trust principles of supporting the residents of Malpas.

-Careful planning and attention to deatil by the Fair Committee Members has allowed the site to accommodate the ever growing number of exhibitors attending these events.
+Careful planning and attention to detail by the Fair Committee Members has allowed the site to accommodate the ever growing number of exhibitors attending these events.

-In November 2018, the site was also the venue for the gathering of the exhibitors that took part in the unique Malpas "100 Years On" Commemoration parade.
+In November 2018, the site was used as a venue for the gathering of the exhibitors that took part in the unique Malpas "100 Years On" Commemoration parade.

-Thanks must also go to the Trustees and the Management Committee for their involvement in a number of aspects of the site work before, during and after the day that helped to make the Malpas "100 Years On" Project a success.
+Thanks must also go to the Trustees and the the chairman of the Management Committee for their involvement in a number of aspects of the site work before, during and after the day that helped to make the Malpas "100 Years On" Project a success.

 For further information contact Chris on 01948 860333